Garden Design in Hampshire

 Whichever option you choose, I can guide you through the process as necessary.

 Must the whole garden be built at once, or can I spread the construction costs?

 Once the design process is completed it is often possible to pick bits out to construct over time, safe in the knowledge that the whole garden will come together in the end.

 This is not necessarily the cheapest method however, particularly if the individual packages of work are relatively small.
 One must also accept the risk of running out of steam and never completing the project!

-Such staging options for your garden can be discussed during the design process, and should be raised during the derivation of your design brief.
+Such staging options for your garden can be discussed during the design process.

 Where do we go from here?